Key 2012 Goals

 • Continue the in-house maintenance of the County’s tax maps.

-• Update all of the County’s tax maps to include water district boundary lines.
+• Continue to work towards updating the County’s tax maps to include all water district boundary lines.
 The inclusion of this information will be very useful to assessors, property owners, and all other individuals who rely on our maps and data.

 • Support the continued development of the GIS site.